jmloudis/jmloudis/README.md

 - 👋 Hi, I’m Jordan,
+- 🏫 Penn State University 2021 Graduate - B.S. in Information Systems: Design and Development

-- 👀 I’m interested in - Application & Software developement, Information Systems and Technology
+- 👀 I’m interested in - Software Development, Computer Programming and Engineering.
-- 🌱 I’m currently learning - IST: Design & Developement
+- 🌱 I’m currently learning - JavaScript, Solidity and Swift
 - 💞️ I’m looking to collaborate on - Open to ideas!
 - 📫 How to reach me - Email: 16jloudis@gmail.com